marijnh/Eloquent-JavaScript/14_dom.md

 ## Summary

-JavaScript programs may inspect, and interfere with, the document that the browser is displaying through a data structure called the DOM.
+JavaScript programs may inspect and interfere with the document that the browser is displaying through a data structure called the DOM.
 This data structure represents the browser's model of the document, and a JavaScript program can modify it to change the visible document.